cloudnull/kenova/README.rst

 Once you have the script you will need to install it
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Install the wrapper, which will download the latest Python-NovaClient from the folks at Openstack.
 This will also install the package Python-LNovaClient which is an adaptation of the openstack client which provides functionality for the Legacy Rackspace Cloud.
-Additionally the installer will get and install the Rackspace Nova Extensions which provide more capability on the Python-NovaClient.
+Additionally the installer will get and install the Rackspace Nova Extensions which provide more capability for the Python-NovaClient.

 Here are the three repositories that are installed when using the scripted installation method :
   * `Legacy Python-NovaClient`_